lemois-1337/node-karlsen-core-lib/docs/encoding.md

 # Encoding

-The `kaspacore.Encoding` namespace contains utilities for encoding information in common formats in the bitcoin ecosystem.
+The `karlsencore.Encoding` namespace contains utilities for encoding information in common formats in the bitcoin ecosystem.

 ## Base58 & Base58Check